bitwarden/help/_articles/features/auto-fill-browser.md

 {% image autofill/disable-counter-badge.png Disable Badge Counter %}
 {% endcallout %}

 Simply clicking on the Vault item inside the Browser Extension **Tab** view will auto-fill login information to the detected input fields.
-In cases where a web page or service has **multiple** Login items with relevant URIs, it will auto-fill the last-used Login.
+In cases where a web page or service has **multiple** Login items with relevant URIs, Bitwarden will always auto-fill the last-used Login.

 ## Using the Context-Menu